FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiTelemetry.md

 ## The Sendable Interface
 The FRC documentaton has instructions on [Adding Telemetry to Robot Code](https://docs.wpilib.org/en/stable/docs/software/telemetry/telemetry.html#adding-telemetry-to-robot-code).
 Most of this is done using the *Sendable* interface provided by WPILib that's documented in [Robot Telemetry with Sendable](https://docs.wpilib.org/en/stable/docs/software/telemetry/robot-telemetry-with-sendable.html#robot-telemetry-with-sendable).
 The *Sendable* interface automatically sends telemetry values every robot loop, removing the need to handle the periodic logic of sending and receiving values from the dashboard.

-For simple data structures you can directly output values to the *SmartDashboard* from the `periodic()` loop, which is how we'll be doing it in the following labs.
+For simple data structures however, you can directly output values to the *SmartDashboard* from the `periodic()` loop, which is how we'll be doing it in the following labs.

 ## Lab - Telemetry
 This lab builds on the code that you wrote in the [Commands](romiCommands.md) section of the training guide.
 You'll learn about the following Java programming concepts: